 - Maison Ruinart launches "second skin" bottle protection

 - The protective cover is 100% recyclable as well environmentally friendly

 - "Second skin" as the epitome of contemporary and responsible luxury

-Maison Ruinart, which was founded as the first champagne house in 1729, has been flourishing for almost three hundred years, shines with its uncompromising quality as well as durability and has inevitably been considered a synonym of luxury ever since.
+Ruinart House, which was founded in 1729 as the first champagne house, has been flourishing for almost three hundred years now, shines with its uncompromising quality and durability and has inevitably been a synonym of Luxury held.
 The continuity of popularity as well as appreciation of the company is closely related to the willingness to always present exclusivity in the context of social change.
-In response to the vehemently increasing demand for sustainable and aesthetic premium goods, Ruinart is now launching the bottle protection "second skin".
+In response to the rapidly increasing demand for sustainable and aesthetic premium goods, Ruinart is now launching the "Second Skin" bottle protection.

 Copyright by Ruinart